 Other related issues may be whether the practice or its business entity actually owns the practice’s equipment, software, or if these assets are owned by and/or loaned to the practice by one or more of the member doctors individually.
 In a dissolving medical practice, the doctor members must determine which equipment items will remain with one doctor or a set of doctors, and if so, the other doctor or doctors may be entitled to credit or direct monetary compensation for the equipment value.
 As to Electronic Health Record (EHR) software, the doctors should determine what future access to patient documentation may required by all or any of the departing doctors, and when such access may be needed.
 If necessary, the EHR vendor should be consulted to divide patient files into separate accounts, and to facilitate download of patient files from EHR software to assure patient privacy and HIPAA compliance.

 The medical practice attorneys at Lubin Austermuehle have over thirty years of experience defending and prosecuting disputes between physicians over ownership disagreements and non-compete covenants and unpaid wages and wide variety of other business dispute lawsuits arising between physicians in the same medical practice.
 As reflected, the reviews we have received from our physician clients, we are committed to fighting for our clients' rights at both the trial and appellate court levels in in arbitration proceedings.
 We have successfully prosecuted cases for physicians that vindicated that positions and resulted in large six figure judgments or settlements.
 Conveniently located in Chicago and Elmhurst, Illinois, we have successfully medical practice related cases for our physician clients all over the Chicago area.
-To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call on our toll-free number at (833) 306-4933 or locally at (630) 333-0333.
+To schedule a consultation with one of our skilled attorneys, you can contact us online or give us a call at 630-333-0333.